ossobv/proxmove/README.rst

       vm                    one or more VMs (guests) to move

     optional arguments:
-      -h, --help            show this help message and exit -c FILENAME, --config FILENAME
+      -c FILENAME, --config FILENAME
                             use alternate configuration inifile
       -n, --dry-run         stop before doing any writes --bwlimit MBPS        limit bandwidth in Mbit/s
-      --skip-disks          do the move, but skip copying of the disks; implies --skip-start
+      --no-verify-ssl       skip ssl verification on the api hosts --skip-disks          do the move, but skip copying of the disks; implies --skip-start
-      --skip-start          do the move, but do not start the new instance --version             show program's version number and exit
+      --skip-start          do the move, but do not start the new instance

+    debug arguments:
+      --debug               enables extra debug logging
+      --ignore-exists       continue, even though the VM name exists on the target

+    other actions:
+      -h, --help            show this help message and exit --version             show program's version number and exit

     Cluster aliases and storage locations should be defined in ~/.proxmoverc (or